Skip to Content

 Education and Experience:

-Completion of a Bachelor's Degree and related public service experience, or previous public library experience with at least one (1) year of automated system and staff supervisory experience, or an equivalent combination of education and/or experience which provides the required knowledge and abilities.
+Previous public library experience preferred, or an equivalent combination of education and experience working with the public, which provides the required knowledge and abilities.

 Core Competencies:

-- Ability to supervise the work of others and to establish and maintain effective working relationships.
+• Ability to establish and maintain effective and positive working relationships.

 Requires a criminal records (CORI) check and a drug test.